-These data tend to show that Cohort A teachers' second year of experience using the activities in the same manner increased their confidence in the activity, especially their opinion that they would use the activity again "as is."
+These data tend to show that Cohort A teachers' second year of experience using the activities in the same manner as the first year increased their confidence in the activities, especially their opinion that they would use an activity again "as is."
 In contrast, Cohort C teachers, who used the sensor activities in a different way the second year than the first year, did not exhibit growing confidence in using the activities-even the non-sensor activity.